canonical/hardware-observer-operator/README.md

 # charm-prometheus-hardware-exporter

-Charmhub package name: operator-template
-More information: https://charmhub.io/charm-prometheus-hardware-exporter
+Charmhub package name: charm-prometheus-hardware-exporter More information: https://charmhub.io/charm-prometheus-hardware-exporter

-Describe your charm in one or two sentences.
+The charm to install the exporter which export hardware metrices for IPMI, RedFish and RAID devices from different vendor.

 ## Other resources